 Students majoring in Religious Studies who plan to do graduate work in the subject are strongly encouraged to study the languages that they will need for their graduate programs.

 Courses in the Divinity School Some Divinity School courses may count toward the major, with permission of the DUS.
 Divinity School faculty are eligible to advise senior essays.
-Information about courses and faculty may be found in the Divinity School bulletin.
+Information about courses and faculty may be found in the Divinity School online bulletin.

 REQUIREMENTS OF THE MAJOR

 Number of courses 12 term courses (incl senior req)

-Distribution of courses Both programs—5 remaining core courses to include: 1 course in comparative religions; 3 courses in historical or textual study of religious traditions, as specified; 1 course in systematic thought, as specified; Program I—4 electives, one of which is seminar as specified; Program II—4 nonintro courses in another subject linked with senior essay, one of which may be seminar, approved by DUS
+Distribution of courses Both programs—5 remaining core courses to include: 1 course in comparative religions; 3 courses in historical or textual study of religious traditions, as specified; 1 course in systematic thought, as specified; Program I—4 electives, one of which is seminar as specified; Program II—4 non-introductory courses in another subject linked with senior essay, one of which is seminar, approved by DUS

 Substitution permitted Both programs—Divinity School courses, with DUS permission; Program I—2 related courses in other depts, with DUS permission